codigo/mau-web/src/routes/experiences/telus.md

 - Firebase
 - Kubernetes

+As a critical member of the Telus Platform Tooling Team, I spearheaded initiatives that significantly improved development practices, deployment processes, and security measures.
+My contributions included:

+### Cloud Deployment Framework

-As a critical Telus Platform Tooling Team member, I enhanced development practices by creating a Fastify-based Node.js framework for easy cloud deployment.
-We used GitHub Actions, Google Cloud APIs, and Kubernetes to streamline deployment processes.
+- Developed a Fastify-based Node.js framework for seamless cloud deployment
+- Leveraged GitHub Actions, Google Cloud APIs, and Kubernetes for streamlined processes
+- Reduced time to test and deploy to production by 80%

-Fastify's plugin-based architecture allowed for extensible development through plugin composition.
-We established best practices using nock.js and node-tap, creating a library of infrastructure mocks for testing.
+- Implemented Fastify's plugin-based architecture for extensible development

-We integrated secret management through Vault, making secrets accessible within the runtime process environment.
-This experience gave me valuable cross-functional collaboration, platform tooling, and framework development expertise.
+### Testing Best Practices

+- Established testing standards using nock.js and node-tap
+- Created a comprehensive library of infrastructure mocks, enhancing test reliability

+### Secret Management Implementation

+- Implemented automatic rotation for 95% of secrets
+- Decreased average secret lifespan from 180 to 30 days
+- Improved audit trail coverage for secret access by 300%
+- Eliminated the need for manual secret setting in environment variables
+- Significantly reduced the risk of human error leading to security breaches

+### Compliance and Scalability

+- Standardized secret management across all development teams
+- Supported a 200% increase in application deployment without additional overhead
+- Reduced onboarding time for new team members by 50% due to consistent practices

+This experience significantly enhanced Telus's development processes, security, and compliance, yielding a strong return on investment.
+It broadened my expertise in platform engineering, encompassing areas such as cross-functional collaboration, cloud deployment, and advanced security practices, thereby strengthening my overall skillset in modern software development.